jacebenson/cedar/docs/docs/logger.md

 No log is worth logging if you cannot read it.

-RedwoodJS provides a `LogFormatter` that adds color, emoji, time formatting and level reporting so you can quickly see what is going on.
+CedarJS provides a `LogFormatter` that adds color, emoji, time formatting and level reporting so you can quickly see what is going on.

 It is based on [pino-colada](https://github.com/lrlna/pino-colada/blob/master/README.md): a cute [ndjson](http://ndjson.org) formatter for [pino](https://github.com/pinojs/pino).